 This Committee is co-chaired by Commission member Kim Hawekotte and Nicole Brundo.
 It met five times in 2017, and three times in 2018, with significant work occurring in workgroups between meetings.
 During 2018, the Committee surveyed its members in order to prioritize and refine the organizational structure of the Committee and its workgroups.
 Following the results of the survey, the Committee realigned resources and initiatives in order to balance the work of the two statutory bodies, reduce the number of workgroups and priorities.
 The survey sent out to members indicated the identified goal for the year was the reduction of out-of-home placements.
 Workgroups were identified to aid in this goal were:

-- 1. High Utilizers of Services;
+- 2. High Utilizers of Services;

-- 2. Transition Services; and
+- 3. Transition Services; and

-- 3. Youth and Family Engagement.
+- 4. Youth and Family Engagement.

-For more information and recommendations of the Juvenile Services Committee, please visit (link to be inserted upon approval).
+For more information and recommendations of the Juvenile Services Committee, please visit <a href="https://goo.gl/vB9]5X

 Psychotropic Medications Committee